Kamou Terraced Rice Fields 蒲生の棚田

 The liquid mirrors of Tokamachi's rice terraces reflect the colors of the sky, and the fields have their own charms throughout the seasons.
 In summer, for example, the terraces are a lush green, while in winter the snow covers the staircase in dazzling white.

 However, the best time to see the rice terraces is not a particular season—they show their most beautiful countenance at sunrise and sunset.
-In the right conditions on some mornings, the rice fields appear to float up and out from the fog, like a scene out of a fairytale.
+In the right conditions on some mornings, the rice fields appear to float up and out from the fog.
 As the sun sets, it paints the sky and clouds in yellow, orange and pink hues.